 We do not currently have a pre-approval policy regarding the services performed by our independent auditors.
 Rather, our shareholders appoint our independent auditors at our Annual Meeting of Shareholders, and authorize our directors to fix the auditor's remuneration.
 At our Annual Meeting of Shareholders held in January 2015, our shareholders appointed Stegman & Company ("Stegman") as our independent auditor, and authorized our directors to fix Stegman's remuneration.
-At our Annual Meeting of Shareholders held in January 2014, our shareholders appointed Sievert & Sawrantschuk, LLP as our independent auditors.
+At our Annual Meeting of Shareholders appointed Stegman & Company ("Stegman") as our independent auditor, and authorized our directors to fix Stegman's remuneration.
+At our Annual Meeting of Shareholders appointed Sievert & Sawrantschuk, LLP as our independent auditors.
+We have not held an Annual Meeting of Shareholders since January 2015, accordingly, our Audit Committee appointed Stegman as our independent auditor.